sergeyklay/qa-dataset-clustering/INSTALL.md

 - **Poetry not found**: Ensure Poetry is installed and in your PATH
 - **Python version mismatch**: Verify you have Python 3.10+ installed
 - **Dependency conflicts**: Try `poetry update` to resolve dependency issues
+- **Missing sentence-transformers**: If you want to use SBERT embeddings, make sure to install the optional dependency with `poetry add sentence-transformers`

 If you encounter any other installation issues, please check the GitHub repository for known issues or open a new issue with details about your environment and the error messages you're seeing.